pureinsights/discovery-cli/USER.md

 Arguments:
 `arg`::
-(Optional, String) The name or UUID of the server that will be retrieved.
+(Optional, String) The name or UUID of the processor that will be retrieved.

 Flags:
 `-h, --help`::